hzabun/personal-book-recommender/README.md

 A single book can drastically change your life.

 But finding the next book to read can be very challenging.
-There are just too many to choose leading to option paralysis.
+There are just too many to choose which can lead to option paralysis.
 At the same time, giving every single book a chance can be quick wasteful in terms of time.

 That's why this project aims to create a personal book recommender based on several different algorithms and an LLM built on top of it for more customized recommendations.